Beee4life/action-logger/README.md

 = Can I use this plugin to track visit to special pages like registration confirmations or so ? =

 Yes.
 You can do this by inserting a simple shortcode to the page you want to track.
-Insert the follwoing shortcode into your post/page:
+Insert the followoing shortcode into your post/page:

     [actionlogger]

-This will trigger a log entry as follows:
+This will trigger a default log entry with the following description:

     'user->display_name' has visited 'post title'

 * user->display_name will be taken from the user who triggers the action
 * post title will be taken from the post/page where the shortcode is inserted.

+Next to that 2 other values are stored:
+1. action
+2. generator

+The default action is `page_visit`, since the message is generated from within the shortcode and is mostly used on pages.

+The default

 You can override the default message with a simple `message=""` variable.

-    [actionlogger message="did something bad"]
+    [actionlogger message="did something bad" action="register" generator=""]

 This will trigger a log entry as follows: